vielhuber/flimsy/README.md

 venv\Scripts\python.exe flimsy.py flimsy.json
 ```

-a log of every replacement, hotkey trigger and exception is written next to `flimsy.py` as `flimsy.log`.
+a log of every replacement, hotkey trigger and exception is written to `%LOCALAPPDATA%\flimsy\flimsy.log` on windows and next to `flimsy.py` on other systems.

 create **flimsy.json** (put this e.g. inside your dropbox):